Estimated reading time: 6 minutes

 How Is the Outstanding Loan Amount Calculated?

-The outstanding loan amount is calculated by subtracting the sum of all the repayments (both principal and interest) made from the total loan amount, including the interest accrued.
+The outstanding loan amount is the balance you still owe on your loan.
+It is calculated by subtracting the total repayments (both principal and interest) you have made so far from the sum of the loan principal and the interest accrued up to that point.

 Why Is the Outstanding Loan Amount Important?